-This definition reflects the fact that a rule is captured when the ordering constraints associated with its body entail the ordering constraints associated with its head, as was illustrated in Example \ref{exIntuitionsOrderingConstraints}.
-Specifically, this requirement is captured by condition (R3).
-Condition (R4) is needed to ensure that only the rules in $\mathcal{P}$ are captured.
-Conditions (R1) and (R2) are needed because, in the construction we consider below, the nodes of the rule graph will correspond to the rows of the matrices $\mathbf{B_r}$.
-Condition (R1) will then ensure that $\mathbf{B_r}$ contains at least one non-zero component for each relation $r$, while (R2) will ensure that each row of $\mathbf{B_r}$ has at most one non-zero component.
+When $\mathcal{R}$ is clear from the context, we will simply refer to $\mathcal{H}$ as a rule graph for $\mathcal{P}$.
+The definition reflects the fact that a rule is captured when the ordering constraints associated with its body entail the ordering constraints associated with its head, as was illustrated in Example \ref{exIntuitionsOrderingConstraints}.
+Specifically, this is encoded by condition (R3).
+Condition (R4) is needed to ensure that \emph{only} the rules in $\mathcal{P}$ are captured.
+Note that we require (R4) to be satisfied for \emph{every} set of path types $\{(r_{11};...;r_{1p_1}), ..., (r_{q1};...;r_{qp_q})\}$ that satisfy the condition.
+The following example illustrates why (R4) is needed. \begin{example} Suppose there are two $r$-edges in the rule graph, namely between $n_1$ and $n_2$ and between $n_3$ and $n_4$.
+Suppose furthermore that there is an $r_1;r_2$ path connecting $n_1$ and $n_2$, and an $r_3;r_4$ path connecting $n_3$ and $n_4$.
+Suppose that the knowledge graph $\mathcal{G}$ contains the triples $(a,r_1,b),(b,r_2,c),(a,r_3,d),(d,r_4,c)$.
+Then, as we will see, the corresponding model would capture the triple $(a,r,c)$.
+In other words, the model would capture the rule $r_1(X_1,X_2)\wedge r_2(X_2,X_3)\wedge r_3(X_1,X_4)\wedge r_4(X_4,X_3)\rightarrow r(X_1,X_3)$, but such a rule can never be entailed from $\mathcal{P}$, since the latter only contains closed path rules.
+We can thus only allow such rule graphs if $r_1(X_1,X_2)\wedge r_2(X_2,X_3)\rightarrow r(X_1,X_3)$ or $r_3(X_1,X_4)\wedge r_4(X_4,X_3)\rightarrow r(X_1,X_3)$ is entailed from $\mathcal{P}$, which is what (R4) ensures. \end{example} Conditions (R1) and (R2) are needed because, in the construction we consider below, the nodes of the rule graph will correspond to the rows/columns of the matrices $\mathbf{B_r}$.
+Condition (R1) ensures that $\mathbf{B_r}$ contains at least one non-zero component for each relation $r$, while (R2) ensures that each row of $\mathbf{B_r}$ has at most one non-zero component.